Daily High to Daily Low: Is It Safe to Buy Assertio Holdings Inc. (ASRT)?

 ASRT’s Market Performance

-ASRT stocks went down by -19.88% for the week, with a monthly jump of 7.22% and a quarterly performance of -47.87%, while its annual performance rate touched -68.49%.
-The volatility ratio for the week stands at 11.93% while the volatility levels for the past 30 days are set at 10.17% for Assertio Holdings Inc..
-The simple moving average for the period of the last 20 days is -12.62% for ASRT stocks with a simple moving average of -51.15% for the last 200 days.
+ASRT stocks went down by -0.21% for the week, with a monthly drop of -14.11% and a quarterly performance of -42.47%, while its annual performance rate touched -65.91%.
+The volatility ratio for the week stands at 10.40% while the volatility levels for the past 30 days are set at 9.96% for Assertio Holdings Inc..
+The simple moving average for the period of the last 20 days is -11.58% for ASRT stocks with a simple moving average of -50.86% for the last 200 days.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ASRT starting from DAWES KAREN A, who sale 15,834 shares at the price of $0.79 back on May 08.
-After this action, DAWES KAREN A now owns 84,589 shares of Assertio Holdings Inc., valued at $12,531 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ASRT starting from CR Group L.P., who sale 1,500,000 shares at the price of $0.34 back on Dec 22.
+After this action, CR Group L.P. now owns 8,967,185 shares of Assertio Holdings Inc., valued at $508,500 using the latest closing price.

 Stock Fundamentals for ASRT